 Preparing to Teach a Climate EarthLabs Module

 Studies about weather and climate and the ways in which they shape life on Earth have long had a place in the school curriculum.
 Today, as we struggle to understand the surprisingly new ways in which weather and climate are influencing our lives, the need for an informed citizenry is greater than ever.
-The most recent set of three EarthLabs climate modules will play a key role in helping students deepen their understanding of how our climate system works.
-Like their EarthLabs Climate Series predecessors (Drought; Hurricanes), the new modules address weather and climate not simply as atmospheric processes, but in the context of the interconnected Earth system, which includes the planet's oceans, landmasses, biosphere, and cryosphere (Earth's frozen places), as well as the atmosphere.
+The most recent set of four EarthLabs Climate modules will play a key role in helping students deepen their understanding of how our climate system works.
+Like their climate-related EarthLabs predecessors (Drought; Hurricanes; etc.), the new modules address weather and climate not simply as atmospheric processes but in the context of the interconnected Earth system, which includes the planet's oceans, landmasses, biosphere, and cryosphere (Earth's frozen places), as well as the atmosphere.

-Although the main focus of the three new climate modules is climate literacy, it is impossible to ignore climate change when one looks seriously at climate data, something that students will do in all three of the new modules.
+Although the main focus of the four new climate modules is climate literacy, it is impossible to ignore climate change when one looks seriously at climate data, something that students do in each of the new modules.

-A brief introduction to each of the new modules (below) is followed by some classroom implementation suggestions and short science background notes that can help you address student questions and support student learning across all of the EarthLabs Climate modules.
+A brief introduction to the new modules (below) is followed by some classroom implementation suggestions and science background notes that can help you address student questions and support student learning across all of the EarthLabs Climate modules.